willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 $s\text C + \dfrac 1 {\text R} = 0$

-This equation is true if:
+This equation is true if,

 $s = -\dfrac{1}{\text{RC}}$

 <details>
-<summary>magic moment</summary>
+<summary>This is a magic moment.</summary>
-<p>This is a magic moment worth remembering.
-This is the moment when $\text R$ and $\text C$ come together as a product for the first time.
-The $\text{RC}$ product plays an important role in nearly every electronic circuit, analog or digital.</p>
+<p>This is a moment worth remembering. $\text R$ and $\text C$ come together as a product for the first time.
+The $\text{RC}$ product plays an important role in every electronic circuit, analog or digital.</p>
 </details>

-So far, our proposed solution looks like:
+So far, our proposed solution looks like,

 $v(t) = Ke^{-t/\text{RC}}$